digital-medicine-research-group-UNAV/RNACOREX/README.md

 RNACOREX is a package that extracts the post-transcriptional coregulation network associated to a specific phenotype.
 The package filters the input miRNAs and mRNAs using well-known databases such as TargetScan, DIANA and miRTarBase and develops Conditional Linear Gaussian Classifiers (CLGs) to identify the most relevant miRNA-mRNA interactions and classify new samples.

+## Requirements

+Please, read library instructions before using the library.

 ## Quickstart

 Let start with a basic example.
 This example is coded in *Examples/QuickStart.ipynb*.
 See *Examples* folder for additional examples.